justej/Bricks-PCB/README.txt

-Welcome to the BRICKS project.
+Welcome to the BRICKS project

 This project contains a set of PCBs that can be used for fast hardware and firmware prototyping.
 It contains a processor board and a number of peripheral boards.
 All boards can be stacked to establish a prototype PCB for the target device configuration.